ZDSRepositories/dotwar/Myrmidon_Manual.md

 #### Controlling and monitoring your ship
 The parser recognizes two types of commands. *Orders*, which affect the ship, are added to a ship's pending orders, and carried out at a certain time. *Requests* are requests for data on the ship or its environment, and return a report immediately.

-Orders require a time or time interval to be specified in the command.
+Some orders require a time or time interval to be specified in the command.
 Times specified in other commands will be ignored.
 If a time isn't specified in an order, the current real-life time is used.

 Orders:
 - burn *x y z*

     `burn` sets the ship's acceleration to [*x*, *y*, *z*].
-Since it's an order, a time or interval has to be specified somewhere else in the command.
+A time or interval has to be specified somewhere else in the command.
     Examples:
     ```
     in 3 hours burn 0 0 0